 Now that you’ve gotten your piercing, it’s important to take care of it.
 The first few weeks are crucial to making sure it heals properly.
 Here are our top 10 tips for cleaning an ear piercing to avoid infection.

 Earlobe piercings are the quickest to heal.
-They typically take about one to two months to fully heal.
+They typically take about 1 to 2 months to fully heal.

 Cartilage piercings elsewhere on your ear will take longer to heal.
-It may take up to six months or even a year before a helix or tragus piercing is fully healed.
+It may take up to 6 months or even 1 year before a helix or tragus piercing is fully healed.